mosip/documentation/docs/operator-onboarding.md

 * Data will not be automatically saved in the database and will not be retained in memory though transaction details which is used for auditing will be captured & stored (except for PII data).

 **Note**: Registration Client provides an alerts to the operator ‘X’ minutes before reaching the auto logout time limit.
 Registration Client displays a countdown timer in the alert.
 The operator can choose to dismiss the alert and continue working.
 This will also reset the timer to zero.

+## Deactivation of a User

+### How to deactivate a user?
+Users can be deactivated by the admin using the IAM application user for user management.

+### Why should an admin deactivate a user?
+1. The user (Admin, Supervisor or Officer) has left the organization and should not have access to the MOSIP system
+2. The user (Admin, Supervisor or Officer) is now considered as a rouge individual in the system and should not have access to the MOSIP system

+### What happens when an admin deactivates an officer or supervisor?
+1. If the user is not logged in to the Registration Client when the admin deactivates the user,
+ a.
+User tries to log in when their system is online, then,
+    i.
+The system performs an automatic login sync
+   ii.
+The system would have the latest status of the user iii.
+The user should not be able to log in
+ b.
+User tries to login when their system is offline, then,
+    i.
+The user should be able to login into the system and perform most of the routine activities until he/she has synced as the application will not know if the user was deactivated ii.
+When the user does sync,
+       1. The system would have the latest status of the user
+       2. The user would be informed that he/she is now deactivated
+       3. The user would be auto logged out from the system

+2. If the user is logged in when the admin deactivates the user,
+  a.
+The user should be able to perform most of the routine activities until he/she has synced as the application will not know if the user was deactivated
+  b.
+When the sync is done,
+      1. The system would have the latest status of the user
+      2. The user would be informed that he/she is now deactivated
+      3. The user would be auto logged out from the system

+### What happens when a packet is created after the user is deactivated?
+Any packet created by the user after the re-mapping in the server should be sent for investigation in the Registration Processor.
+But, packets created by the user before re-mapping should be processed unless the user is in the blocklist.

+### How can we upload packets created by the deactivated user?
+Another user having access to the system should view the packets created by the deactivated user and upload the packets to the server.

+### What happens when an admin deactivates another admin?
+1. If the user is not logged in to the admin application when another admin deactivates the user,
+   a.
+If the user tries to login then, he/she should not be able to login to the admin portal
+2. If the user is logged in to the admin application when another admin deactivates the user,
+   b.
+Users should be able to access the admin portal until the session expires